HumanSignal/label-studio/docs/source/guide/storage.md

 - [Redis database](#Redis-database)
 - [Local storage](#Local-storage)

+!!! attention "Tip"
     If something goes wrong, check the [troubleshooting section](#Troubleshoot-CORS-and-access-problems).

 ## How external storage connections and sync work

 You can add source storage connections to sync data from an external source to a Label Studio project, and add target storage connections to sync annotations from Label Studio to external storage.
 Each source and target storage setup is project-specific.
-You can connect multiple buckets, containers, databases, or directories as source or target storage for a project.
+You can connect multiple buckets, containers, databases, or directories as a source or target storage for a project.

 ### Source storage

 Label Studio does not automatically sync data from source storage.
 If you upload new data to a connected cloud storage bucket, sync the storage connection using the UI to add the new labeling tasks to Label Studio without restarting.
 You can also use the API to set up or sync storage connections.
 See [Label Studio API](/api) and locate the relevant storage connection type.

 Task data synced from cloud storage is not stored in Label Studio.
 Instead, the data is accessed using a URL.
 You can also secure access to cloud storage using cloud storage credentials.
-For details, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).
+For more information, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

 ### Target storage

 When annotators click **Submit** or **Update** while labeling tasks, Label Studio saves annotations in the Label Studio database.

 If you configure target storage, annotations are sent to target storage after you click **Sync** for the configured target storage connection.
 The target storage receives a JSON-formatted export of each annotation.
-See [Label Studio JSON format of annotated tasks](export.html#Label-Studio-JSON-format-of-annotated-tasks) for details about how exported tasks appear in  target storage.
+For more information on how exported tasks appear in target storage, see [Label Studio JSON format of annotated tasks](export.html#Label-Studio-JSON-format-of-annotated-tasks).

-If you're using Label Studio Enterprise with Amazon S3, you can also delete annotations in target storage when they are deleted in Label Studio.
-See [Set up target storage connection in the Label Studio UI](storage.html#Set-up-target-storage-connection-in-the-Label-Studio-UI) for more details.
+If you are using Label Studio Enterprise with Amazon S3, you can also delete annotations in target storage when they are deleted in Label Studio.
+For more information, see [Set up target storage connection in the Label Studio UI](storage.html#Set-up-target-storage-connection-in-the-Label-Studio-UI).

 ## Amazon S3

 Connect your [Amazon S3]((https://aws.amazon.com/s3)) bucket to Label Studio to retrieve labeling tasks or store completed annotations.
 For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

 ### Configure access to your S3 bucket

 Before you set up your S3 bucket or buckets with Label Studio, configure access and permissions.
-These steps assume that you're using the same AWS role to manage both source and target storage with Label Studio.
+These steps assume that you are using the same AWS role to manage both source and target storage with Label Studio.
 If you only use S3 for source storage, Label Studio does not need PUT access to the bucket.

 1. Enable programmatic access to your bucket.
 [See the Amazon Boto3 configuration documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for more on how to set up access to your S3 bucket.

+!!! note
-> Note: A session token is only required in case of temporary security credentials.
+    A session token is only required in case of temporary security credentials.
 See the AWS Identity and Access Management documentation on [Requesting temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html).

 2. Assign the following role policy to an account you set up to retrieve source tasks and store annotations in S3, replacing `<your_bucket_name>` with your bucket name:
 ```json